House Plans the Way You Want Them

 When your Preliminary Drawing is finished (approx. 7 working days from conference date) you will be contacted and receive this preliminary drawing to take home with you to study, make changes, or approve.
 (Deposit is due at this time.)

 Make your second conference appointment for returning the preliminary drawing for adjustments and consultation for Final Construction Plans.
-When plans are completed (approx. 10-14 working days from second conference date) you will be contacted with construction copies ready.
+When plans are completed (approx. 4 weeks from second conference date) you will be contacted with construction copies ready.
 Final payment is due at this time.
 You are now ready to build!

 REMEMBER: Plan ahead!
 Try to get your plans started enough in advance with us so that you have plenty of time to get bids, apply for loans, etc. after you receive them and before you need to start building.